Organized Back to School: 30 Tips for a Stress-Free Start

 9. Homework / School Supply Area

 A school supply and homework station is key for an organized school year.
-Set up a school supply area near your homework space (this may be your child’s bedroom desk, the family kitchen table or countertop).
+Set up a school supply area near your homework space (this may be your child’s bedroom desk, the family kitchen table or an open countertop).
 Keep the same types of supplies they use at school at home too, such as #2 pencils, markers, crayons, scissors, lined paper, etc.

 10. Organize At-Home School Supplies

-Ideas for school supply organization:
+Ideas for school supply organization

 11. Quality Pencil Sharpener